Best web hosting for eCommerce: 7 providers to trust your business with

 |Best for||Premium-class online store hosting|

 SiteGround ticks all the boxes when it comes to online store hosting.
 Fast – check, powerful – check, reliable – check.
 Easy to use, functional, scalable – check, check, check.
-Focused on WordPress hosting, SiteGround is not the cheapest on the list, but you do get the best service possible.
+Focused on WordPress hosting, SiteGround is not the cheapest eCommerce hosting provider on the list, but you do get the best service possible.

 - The entire platform is focused on speed and security.
 For starters, SiteGround develops its own tools for making WordPress sites the fastest possible.
 That’s custom PHP setup, 3-level caching, Nginx web server, and on-site optimizations.
 Security does not let down either – constant monitoring, Web-Application firewalls (WAF), daily backups, SSL certificates are there for 360° security.